 Emma's Organic Dairy

-Here at Emma’s Dairy we believe that cows should have the freedom to roam, grazing our pastures and producing raw organic milk that is naturally high in omega 3.
+Here at Emma’s Dairy we believe that cows should have the freedom to roam, grazing our pastures and producing raw organic milk that is great tasting and healthy.
 Our cows produce a natural amount of milk and are not intensified in any way to produce more, that’s why our milk is rich in butterfat and protein.

-We do not homogenise our milk but believe that in leaving a cream line you can enjoy simply put an un-tampered with natural product that is full of natures best, we also offer raw organic milk and pasteurized milk as well as cream and offer UK wide delivery, we hope you enjoy it…
+We do not homogenise our milk but believe that in leaving a cream line you can enjoy simply put an un-tampered with natural product that is full of natures best, we offer raw organic milk and pasteurised cream and offer UK wide delivery, we hope you enjoy it…

 Over the Years Our Customers Have Been Interested To Ask the Following Questions: